Losing Speed, Tropical Storm Florence Will Continue Slowly Through The Carolinas

 "For people in Florence's path, that means a more drawn out and exhausting hurricane experience," report NPR's Rebecca Hersher and John Poole.

-"Across South Carolina on Friday, at least 5,500 people were staying at 59 Red Cross shelters, " they report.
+"Across South Carolina on Friday, at least 5,500 people were staying at 59 Red Cross shelters," they report.
 "And Florence's plodding progress means they, and potentially many more, could be stuck sleeping among strangers for days more."